Dre Campbell Farm

 Establishing objectives when planting (buy seeds here) can help you select the right plants.

-• Nitrogen fixation.
 Legumes such as cowpeas, velvet beans, hairy vetch, and clovers.
-Cabbage and other brassicas require a lot of nitrogen so planting legumes first is beneficial.
-Tomatoes also absorb a lot of nutrients and benefit from the prior planting of nitrogen fixers.
+Cabbage and other brassicas also require a lot of nitrogen, so planting legumes first is beneficial.

-• Moisture improvement and retention.
 Crimson and white clovers, winter wheat, rye, and rapeseed.

-• Reducing compaction of the soil.
 Turnips, radishes, canola, and sunflowers.

-• Residue cycling.
-The brassicas are best for this, e.g. radishes, turnips, rapeseed, and mustards.
-Most brassicas are winter-killed, providing nitrogen-rich residue.
 Tender plants like buckwheat will rot down.
-They are then absorbed into the soil speedily but others like carbon-producing sorghum take longer.
+They are then absorbed into the soil quickly, but others, like carbon-producing sorghum, take longer.

-• Long-period cropping.
 Mixes of small cereal grains like barley or rye with nitrogen-fixing legumes such as vetch, clovers, or cowpeas.

 Home Gardening

-This method practiced on a small scale need not be daunting.
+This method, practiced on a small scale, need not be daunting.
 After getting your seeds, start with something like buckwheat.

 Easily sown and fast-growing, buckwheat thrives well in moist and cool conditions.
-It also rapidly smothers weeds and the small white flowers attract beneficial predatory insects and pollinators like bees and butterflies.
+It also rapidly smothers weeds, and the small white flowers attract beneficial predatory insects and pollinators like bees and butterflies.

 Easily killed and incorporated into the soil, buckwheat leaves valuable nutrients for soil enrichment.
 For the home garden, you can also experiment with annual ryegrass.